jed212/secure-ci-pipeline/README.md

 # Roadmap

-Future enhancements:

-- [ ] GitOps Deployment
-* FluxCD integration
+This project currently focuses on implementing a secure CI and software supply chain workflow around a lightweight Go service.

+A natural progression from this setup would be extending these security practices into deployment and runtime environments through GitOps and Kubernetes-native policy enforcement.

+## Possible Next Steps
+GitOps & Secure CD

+* Explore FluxCD-based GitOps deployments
+* Separate CI and CD concerns using a dedicated GitOps repository
-* Kubernetes deployment automation
+* Automate Kubernetes deployment synchronization from Git

-- [ ] Policy Enforcement
+Kubernetes Policy Enforcement

-* Kubernetes security policies (OPA / Kyverno)
-* Admission control rules
+* Explore policy enforcement using Kyverno or Open Policy Agent
+* Experiment with trusted image verification and admission control policies

-- [ ] Runtime Security
+Runtime Security Exploration

-* runtime monitoring (optional extension)
+* Explore Kubernetes runtime and workload security concepts
+* Extend supply chain security controls beyond CI into deployment environments